 Reminders & Important Dates

-This month in math, we will be starting Topic 7: Subtraction.
-Students will learn to represent subtraction as taking apart and represent subtraction with equations.
-They will learn to model subtraction in multiple ways.
-You can support this at home by working with your child in their EnVisions Math Workbook and utilizing virtual centers on our Google Classroom.
+This month in Math we are beginning Topic 9 and 10 in EnVisions.
+Our focus will be on numbers 11-20.
+We will also be learning how to compose and decompose these numbers.
+You can support this at home by working with your child in their EnVision’s workbook and utilizes some of our virtual centers on our Google Classroom.

 In Writing, we will be continuing with our How-To writing unit.
 The children are working hard to plan out their steps, write them in order, add details to pictures with labels, and add warnings when needed.
 They will also learn how to use mentor text features for reference when writing.
 You can support this at home by talking to your children about things they know how to do really well.
 Have them tell you the steps they take to complete those tasks.

 In Social Studies, we will continue to work on our unit about Families, Change, and Time.
 We will continue to discuss needs and wants, but also how families solve problems together, what are the responsibilities of the family members in their home and understand that each family is different.
 You can support this at home by talking with your child about how important decisions are made in your family, what your child’s role and responsibility is in your family.